Breathalyzer/Field Sobriety Test

 Protecting Your Rights After a Sobriety or Breathalyzer Test

 When you have been stopped for suspicion of drunk driving, you are not required to submit to field sobriety tests.
 You have the right to refuse and you cannot be penalized for refusal, nor can the fact that you refused be used against you in court.
 Field sobriety tests are often the basis used by law enforcement officers to establish probable cause to arrest.
-Upon arrest, you and bring you to the police station where you will be asked to submit to a Breathalyzer test.
+Upon arrest, the police will bring you to the police station where you will be asked to submit to a Breathalyzer test.